Oliver Luckett: Career

 After graduating from Vanderbilt, Luckett moved to San Francisco.
 He began working at telecommunications provider Qwest, rising to the position of chief IP services architect.
 He left the company in 1999 to co-found the wireless data broadcasting network iBlast with television entrepreneur Michael Lambert.
 Luckett departed the company after three years and traveled in Spain.
 He returned to L.A. in 2003 and worked at Declare Yourself, a nonpartisan, nonprofit online voter-registration initiative established by television producer and philanthropist Norman Lear.

 In 2005, Luckett founded Revver, a company which gave users a percentage of advertising revenue for uploading their video clips.
 Investors included Comcast Interactive Capital and Turner Broadcasting.
 The Revver platform hosted Eepybird's viral video, "Extreme Mentos and Diet Coke."
 Revver was sold to LiveUniverse in 2008 for $5 million.

 In 2007, Luckett established DigiSynd with funding from companies including Greycroft Partners and Warner Bros.
 The company outsourced packaging, syndication and marketing to traditional content providers.
 The Walt Disney Company acquired the firm in 2008 for an undisclosed sum, retaining Luckett as senior vice president and general manager of the DigiSynd subsidiary.
 DigiSynd assumed control for Disney's brand presence across social media, managing campaigns for Disney Studios, Disney Animation Studios and Disney Parks and Resorts.

 Luckett was recognized for spearheading the marketing campaign for the 2010 Disney film Toy Story 3, which became the then top-grossing animated feature of all time and the highest-grossing film of the year.

 In 2011, Luckett left Disney to found the social media publishing firm theAudience, which received backing from American talent agency William Morris Endeavor, Guggenheim Partners, and entrepreneur Sean Parker.
 The company worked with social media influencers to run coordinated digital campaigns for clients such as 20th Century Fox, Sony Pictures, McDonald's and Ford Motor Co.
 TheAudience also developed content and artwork, such as the viral music video for The Chainsmokers 2014 song #Selfie.
 In September 2015, it was announced that theAudience was sold for an undisclosed sum to the Dubai-based conglomerate Al Ahli Holding Group.

 Luckett and his work at theAudience were featured in the 2014 PBS Frontline report, "Generation Like."

 In 2015, Luckett co-founded the Reykjavík-based marketing startup EFNI with Icelandic politician and entrepreneur Heiða Kristín Helgadóttir.
 EFNI has launched the Icelandic companies Niceland Seafood, HausMart, and Reykjavik Greens.

-Revolutionizing the seafood industry, Niceland has done USD 36 million in revenue.
+Revolutionizing the seafood industry, Niceland has done US$36 million in revenue.

 In 2020, Luckett founded Ilex Organics which partnered with Yaupon Tea.